East

 "Brooklyn Teen Slain on Street"

-"School sex-abuse probe uncovers city's Dirty LIttle Secret" (another of our teachers)
+"School sex-abuse probe uncovers city's Dirty LIttle Secret"

 "Shots ring out as Mayor speaks" (across the street from our school)